|

 ![]() |

-| Cover the resistor with heat-shrink tubing and shrink with a hair drier before inserting into the 12v supply terminal strip.
-The resistor won't get hot enough to do any damage to the heat-shrink. | The wires and terminal strip then push down behind this panel to keep them out of the way. | The next part of this modification making a ventilated cap.
+Connect in series with the supply to the fan utilising one of the unused positions to join in to the fan wiring. | The wires and terminal strip then push down behind this panel to keep them out of the way. | The next part of this modification making a ventilated cap.
 Start with a new Thetford© "Dump Cap" $11 at local caravan shop. | The stainless steel mesh was acquired from a kitchen icing sugar duster from the $2 shop.
 Just tap out the mesh around the outside edge with a small screwdriver and a hammer. |

 ![]() |